ellaFosterMolina/regress3d/README.md

 ## Getting Started

-The vignettes walk you through examples of regression surfaces for three types of models.
+The articles walk you through examples of regression surfaces for three types of models.

 - [Linear